Special Education Complaint Investigation Specialist

+Inquiries can be made to 410-767-0019, TDD 410-333-3045.
+Appropriate accommodations can be made for individuals with disabilities.
 If you have difficulty with your user account or have general questions about this online application system, please contact the MD Department of Budget and Management, Recruitment and Examination Division at 410-767-4850.
-For inquiries or an MSDE Application, contact 410-767-0019 or TTY/TDD 410-333-3045 or visit our website at http://www.marylandpublicschools.org/.
+TTY Users: Call via Maryland Relay.

 Appropriate accommodations for individuals with disabilities are available upon request.

 Click on a link below to apply for this position: